-- (a) Following the expiration of the Tag-Along Exercise Period, the Tag-Along Transferors shall have a period of fifteen (15) days to elect by written notice to require all Members that did not exercise their Tag Along Right to participate in the proposed transaction (the "Drag-Along Right") at a price and on terms equivalent to the per Unit Purchase Price and the Transfer Terms, provided that the liability of any Member for any breach of representations or covenants shall be joint but not several for any Member holding less than 20% of all Units outstanding. - (b) No Member participating in a Proposed Sale ("Drag-Along Seller") pursuant to the exercise of Drag Along Rights of the Tag-Along Transferors shall be required to make any representations and warranties other than those related to authority, ownership and the ability to convey title to such Units, including, but not limited to, representations and warranties that (i) the Drag-Along Seller holds all right, title and interest in and to the Units such Drag-Along Seller purports to hold, free and clear of all liens and encumbrances, (ii) the obligations of the Drag-Along Seller in connection with the transaction have been duly authorized, if applicable, (iii) the documents to be entered into by the Drag-Along Seller have been duly executed by the Drag-Along Seller and delivered to the acquirer and are enforceable (subject to customary limitations) against the Drag-Along Seller in accordance with their respective terms; and (iv) neither the execution and delivery of documents to be entered into by the Drag-Along Seller in connection with the transaction, nor the performance of the Drag-Along Seller's obligations thereunder, will cause a breach or violation of the terms of any agreement to which the Drag-Along Seller is a party, or any law or judgment, order or decree of any court or governmental agency that applies to the Drag-Along Seller. - (c) A Drag-Along Seller is not required to agree (unless such Drag-Along Seller is a Corporation officer or employee) to any restrictive covenant in connection with the Proposed Sale (including without limitation any covenant not to compete or covenant not to solicit customers, employees or suppliers of any party to the Proposed Sale). - (d) A Drag-Along Seller is not liable for the breach of any representation, warranty or covenant nd y made by any other Person in connection with the Proposed Sale), other than the Corporation (except to the extent that funds may be paid out of an escrow established to cover breach of representations, warranties and covenants of the Corporation as well as breach by any member of any of identical representations, warranties and covenants provided by all Members).
+(a) Following the expiration of the Tag-Along Exercise Period, the Tag-Along Transferors shall have a period of fifteen (15) days to elect by written notice to require all Members that did not exercise their Tag Along Right to participate in the proposed transaction (the "Drag-Along Right") at a price and on terms equivalent to the per Unit Purchase Price and the Transfer Terms, provided that the liability of any Member for any breach of representations or covenants shall be joint but not several for any Member holding less than 20% of all Units outstanding.

+(b) No Member participating in a Proposed Sale ("Drag-Along Seller") pursuant to the exercise of Drag Along Rights of the Tag-Along Transferors shall be required to make any representations and warranties other than those related to authority, ownership and the ability to convey title to such Units, including, but not limited to, representations and warranties that (i) the Drag-Along Seller holds all right, title and interest in and to the Units such Drag-Along Seller purports to hold, free and clear of all liens and encumbrances, (ii) the obligations of the Drag-Along Seller in connection with the transaction have been duly authorized, if applicable, (iii) the documents to be entered into by the Drag-Along Seller have been duly executed by the Drag-Along Seller and delivered to the acquirer and are enforceable (subject to customary limitations) against the Drag-Along Seller in accordance with their respective terms; and (iv) neither the execution and delivery of documents to be entered into by the Drag-Along Seller in connection with the transaction, nor the performance of the Drag-Along Seller is a party, or any law or judgment, order or decree of any court or governmental agency that applies to the Drag-Along Seller is a party.

+(c) A Drag-Along Seller is not required to agree (unless such Drag-Along Seller is a Corporation officer or employee) to any restrictive covenant in connection with the Proposed Sale (including without limitation any covenant not to compete or covenant not to solicit customers, employees or suppliers of any party to the Proposed Sale).

+(d) A Drag-Along Seller is not liable for the breach of any representation, warranty or covenant made by any other Person in connection with the Proposed Sale), other than the Corporation (except to the extent that funds may be paid out of an escrow established to cover breach of representations, warranties and covenants of the Corporation as well as breach by any member of any of identical representations, warranties and covenants provided by all Members).